chimera-linux/cports/Packaging.md

 check for subpackages (as projects may build a mixture of PIE and non-PIE files).

-The `pkgdesc` may gain a suffix if the subpackage name has a certain suffix:
+The subpackage may gain an implicit `subdesc` if its name has a certain suffix:

 * For `-devel`, it will be `(development files)`
 * For `-static`, it will be `(static libraries)`
 * For `-libs`, it will be `(libraries)`
 * For `-progs`, it will be `(programs)`

+You should never make suffixes a part of `pkgdesc`.
+The suffix is replaced on per subpackage basis.

 There are also automatic subpackages, which can be declared explicitly if needed, and those have their own descriptions as well.
 See the later section of this document for those.

-Any old suffix is removed first before an automatic suffix is appended.
-You should never use `(suffixes)` as a regular part of the package description.
-They are reserved for subpackages to describe the subpackage kind.

 In general, subpackage descriptions should have suffixes like that.
 You can choose the best suffix for packages not matching standardized names.
 Sometimes